-Thirteen (13) meetings of the Board and forty-one (41) meetings of the Board committees were held in 2022.
-Directors attended approximately 98.5% of the total number of meetings of the Board, and Board committees on which they served, during the period in which they served as a Xerox director, unless they had been recused from the meeting.
+Seven (7) meetings of the Board and forty-three (43) meetings of the Board committees were held in 2023.
+Directors attended approximately 97% of the total number of meetings of the Board, and Board committees on which they served, during the period in which they served as a Xerox director, unless they had been recused from the meeting.
+During 2023, each director attended at least 75% of the meetings of the Board and Board committees.

 To encourage transparency and free exchange of information, all directors generally attended all the Board committee meetings, regardless of whether they were a member of the committee that was meeting.
 The Company's policy generally is for all members of the Board to attend the Annual Meeting of Shareholders.
 We believe that attendance at meetings is only one means by which directors may contribute to the effective management of the Company, and that the contributions of all directors have been substantial and are highly valued.